Why you make an impact

 If you’re having trouble using Neon, join one of our upcoming training sessions to get all set up.

-Neon Training Sessions:
+Upcoming Neon Training Session:

 We'll go through how to login, how to sign up for shifts, how to navigate the new portal, and how to log your hours.